Swagant/recroot.io/README.md

 ## Attributes and Descriptions

-Every suitable description has up to 8 unique attributes that, depending on the context, the NLP model extracts and stores along with their corresponding values:
+Every suitable description has up to 9 unique attributes that, depending on the context, the NLP model extracts and stores along with their corresponding values:

-### Built-In (input types for Angel.co's search filters)

 - Location
   - current working location